Terms

 The best protection against theft is constant monitoring using honeypots and other security practices.
 Portable storage devices should be regulated, and their use and location should be carefully recorded.
 Employee access to patient data should be monitored and granted based on their work responsibilities.

-READ MORE Rising Three Methods What it is How it Works
+READ MORE Use and Occupancy U O What it is How it Works Pros and Cons

 The Health Insurance Portability and Accountability Act (HIPAA) requires healthcare facilities in the U.S. to follow strict guidelines for handling patient data, including insurance information.